-Mayreau is rimmed with pristine beaches and offers spectacular views from up on the hill.
-It is one of the smaller locally inhabited Grenadines with a just one village.
-Originally the whole island was owned by the Eustace family of St. Vincent, and inhabitants owned no land.
-Then land in the village was made available to them and now much of the island has been sold.
+Mayreau is rimmed with pristine beaches and offers spectacular views from the hill.
+It is one of the smaller, locally inhabited Grenadines, with just one village.
+Originally the whole island was owned by the Eustace family of St. Vincent and the inhabitants owned no land.
+Then land in the village was made available to them, and now much of the island has been sold.

-For generations the Roman Catholics were the only religious show in town with their picturesque little church on the hill.
+For generations the Roman Catholics were the only religious show in town, with a picturesque little church on the hill.
 Now, a big new church faces it on the other side of the road, courtesy of one of the Eustace family, offering a livelier approach to the almighty.
-Apart from this the island is relatively unchanged.
-Most islanders are happy to see you, and indeed yachts are a mainstay of the economy.
-You can and should walk around the island, up to the village and down the other side and explore the windward beaches.
-A road now runs from Saline Bay to Salt Whistle Bay, with many side roads.
+Apart from this, the island is relatively unchanged.
+Most islanders are happy to see visitors, and indeed yachts are a mainstay of the economy.
+You can and should walk around the island, up to the village and down the other side, and explore the windward beaches.
+A road runs from Saline Bay to Salt Whistle Bay, with many side roads.
 All the waters around Mayreau are part of the Tobago Cays Marine Park.
-Park visitation fees are not being collected, but there is no diving on your own.
+You must scuba dive with a local dive operation.